 - For the filling, in a medium bowl mix the ricotta, egg, basil, parsley, salt, and Parmesan cheese.

 - To assemble the lasagna, lightly grease a 9X13-inch baking pan.
 Spread 1/2 cup or so of the sauce over the bottom into a thin layer.
 Layer as follows: 3 noodles, red sauce, creamy filling, mozzarella, 3 noodles, red sauce, creamy filling, mozzarella, 3 noodles, red sauce, remaining mozzarella.
 (Basically, all layers - the noodles, red sauce, mozzarella - are split into three layers and the creamy filling is divided among two layers.)

 - Cover with greased foil.
 Bake at 350 degrees for 30 minutes.
 Uncover, bake 20-30 minutes more until hot and bubbly.
 Let stand 10 minutes before cutting.

-I’ve recently updated (June 2015) some aspects of the recipe to reflect how I’ve changed it slightly over the years and to simplify the directions a bit.
-If you love the older version – the only recent changes are that I use crushed tomatoes instead of diced tomatoes (keep them undrained if using diced) and I’ve cut down the tomato paste to make the lasagna a bit more saucy (the original recipe called for 12 ounces of tomato paste).
-Also, I know it’s not traditional, but I usually use half ricotta cheese and half cottage cheese.
-It helps the filling stay creamier and not as dry – I use a cup of each when doing that.
+Updated June 2015: if you love the older version - the only changes are that I use crushed tomatoes instead of diced tomatoes (keep them undrained if using diced) and I've cut down the tomato paste to make the lasagna a bit more saucy (the original recipe called for 12 ounces of tomato paste).
+Also, I know it's not traditional, but I usually use half ricotta cheese and half cottage cheese.
+It helps the filling stay creamier and not as dry - I use a cup of each when doing that.

 Recipe Source: adapted slightly from my mom, Michel W.